tonytw1/prometheus-to-mqtt/README.md

 # Prometheus to MQTT

-Polls the Prometheus v1 API and exports metrics and alerts for a given set of jobs onto an MQTT topic.

 We use Prometheus for monitoring and alerting but have several dashboard devices which consume metrics from a MQTT topic.

+This application polls the Prometheus v1 API and exports metrics and alerts statues for a given set of jobs onto an MQTT topic.

-Metrics are published as messages with the format:
+Metrics are published as MQTT messages with the format:

 ```
 [job name]_[metric name]:[integer value]